Summer car insurance savings tips that will take the sizzle out of your premium.

 Pay your premium all at once, rather than in monthly installments

-It sure is convenient paying monthly, but that convenience comes at a price.
-Many companies charge a little extra to cover the cost of administering monthly payments.
+Paying your premiums monthly is convenient, but that convenience comes at a price because many companies charge a little extra to cover the cost of administering monthly payments.
 If you can afford to pay your premium annually—in one lump sum—then you’ll ultimately pay less for your coverage.

 Consider a usage-based insurance program